kubernetes/enhancements/keps/sig-scheduling/5501-reflect-preenqueue-rejections-in-pod-status/README.md

 1. The scheduler will check the `PodInfo` object to see if a `lastPreEnqueueRejectionMessage` is present from a previous failed attempt.

-2. If a cached message exists (meaning the Pod was previously rejected but is now ready), the scheduler will construct the request to clear the contition and enqueue it into the asynchronous API dispatcher.
+2. If a cached message exists (meaning the Pod was previously rejected but is now ready), the scheduler will construct the request to clear the condition and enqueue it into the asynchronous API dispatcher.
    This will remove the `PodScheduled` condition where the `reason` is `NotReadyForScheduling`.

 3. The `pInfo.lastPreEnqueueRejectionMessage` field is cleared.